huachangYu/tp-storm/README.md

 # TP-Storm
+TP-Storm is a distributed stream computing engine based on an adaptive operator scheduling mechanism.
+It is implemented on the basis of [Apache Storm v2.4.0](https://github.com/apache/storm/tree/v2.4.0).

-# what is new
+# What is New
 The TP-Storm is based on [Apache Storm v2.4.0](https://storm.apache.org/).
 New features are as follows:
-- Better performance
+- Better performance，lower latency，higher throughput
 - Automatically adjust parameters according to system status
 # Implementation details
 todo